Table of Contents

 This is a very rare bacterial disease.
 It is a contagious infection and can spread from animals to humans.
 It does not transfer between humans.

-Leptospirosis can be identified by symptoms including fever, chills, coughing, muscle pain, irritation in eyes, and rashes.
+Leptospirosis can be identified by symptoms including fever, chills, coughing, muscle pain, irritation in the eyes, and rashes.
 It also affects the capacity of your brain and causes confusion and seizures.

 Prevention tips for Leptospirosis:

-- Important preventive care should be done by those who work with animals or areas where animals are placed.
+- Important preventive care should be done by those who work with animals or in areas where animals are placed.